 Most designers aren't asking this question.
 The only reason I am is because my work exists at the intersection of AI and animal welfare.
 Here, the consequences of a system extend beyond just its human actors.

 Human-centered AI design produces systems that satisfy institutional standards for responsibility while routinely excluding non-human animals from ethical consideration.
-In some cases, the FATE framework even validates systems that actively cause them harm.
+Often, FATE validates design choices that cause harm to animals.

-This project began as a critique of that gap and developed into a new framework proposal: FACTS — Fairness, Accountability, Consideration, Transparency, Scope.
-FACTS extends FATE by introducing two additional principles and reframing the existing ones to apply across all sentient stakeholders.
+This project began as a critique of that gap and evolved into a new responsible AI framework proposal: FACTS — Fairness, Accountability, Consideration, Transparency, Scope.
+FACTS expands FATE by introducing two additional principles and reframing the existing ones to apply across all sentient stakeholders.

 02 PROBLEM

-FATE is not a single checklist.
-Rather, it appears through governance standards, audit procedures, and technical tooling.
+The FATE framework is legitimized through governance standards, audits, and analytics.
 IBM's AI Fairness 360, for example, includes more than 70 fairness metrics and multiple bias mitigation algorithms¹.
-Microsoft developed a Fairlearn toolkit that features an interactive dashboard for visualizing AI model fairness².
-And Google’s What-If Tool allows teams to inspect and test models for bias without writing code.
+And Microsoft developed Fairlearn, a toolkit featuring an interactive dashboard to visualize AI model fairness.
+Google’s What-If Tool similarly allows teams to inspect and test models for bias without writing code².

 These approaches address real harms… to people.
-FATE can evaluate whether a slaughterhouse scheduling system discriminates against its human workers, but it completely ignores the harms that same system poses for the non-human animals moving through it.
-The question “who is affected by this system?” carries a single assumed answer, and that assumption shapes every design decision.
+FATE can evaluate whether a slaughterhouse’s scheduling system discriminates against its human workers, but it completely ignores the risks that same system poses to the non-human animals scheduled for slaughter.
+The question “who is affected by this system?” carries an assumed answer, and that assumption shapes every downstream design decision.

-The ten guidelines commonly taught in human-centered AI design courses make this explicit:
+The ten FATE-informed guidelines commonly taught in AI design courses make this explicit:

 Align AI with human values